serg-io/backbone-dynamodb/README.md

 	npm install backbone-dynamodb

+Alternatively, you can add backbone-dynamodb as a dependency to you application's package.json file.

 AWS-SDK Configuration
 ---------------------
-backbone-dynamodb uses the AWS-SDK.
+backbone-dynamodb uses the AWS-SDK internally.
 Visit [this page](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for details on how to configure the AWS-SDK.
 You can also manually configure it using the `config` object.
 For instance:

+	var Backbone = require( 'backbone-dynamodb' );
 	Backbone.DynamoDB.config.update({ region: 'us-east-1' });

+If you're calling this method within your application, it must be called before calling any of the methods that send requests to DynamoDB: `save`, `fetch`, and `destroy`.

 -------------------

 `Backbone.DynamoDB.Model`
 -------------------------
-Backbone.DynamoDB.Model is a subclass of Backbone's Model.
+`Backbone.DynamoDB.Model` is a subclass of Backbone's Model.
 The following properties and methods can be overwritten according to your needs:

 #### `idAttribute` ####